-Where necessary, and as resources permit, substitute cover for attendance at seminars/workshops will be provided for through the Online Claims System (OLCS) up to a maximum of two days for two teachers in the school year 2022/23.
+Where necessary, and as resources permit, substitute cover for attendance at seminars/workshops will be provided for through the Online Claims System (OLCS) up to a maximum of two days for two teachers in the school year 2023/24.
 These days may be claimed from the OLCS by selecting the following: Continuing Professional Development/Professional Activities - Gaeltacht Education Policy.

 Details in relation to CPD plans for schools participating in the Scheme will be provided by COGG.
-In addition, all schools in the Scheme can apply to the Professional Development Service for Teachers (PDST) for customised school support in all areas of teaching, learning and school self-evaluation.
+In addition, all schools in the Scheme can apply to Oide for customised school support in all areas of teaching, learning and school self-evaluation.